-- 11.2.4 Contractor and Contractor Personnel shall be solely and fully responsible for assessing the risks related to the Work and determining whether additional PPE may be required such as: - (a) Nomex or Proban fire-retardant protective gear when performing certain TDG Work and or handling certain Hazardous Materials or performing specialized Work. - (b) hearing protection when working in any area where noise exposure levels: - (i) are consistently greater than 84 dBA (Lex, 8); - (ii) exceed 115 dBA at any time; and - (iii) any other Work areas where posted, or so notified by CP management. - (c) respiratory protection where Contractor Personnel may be exposed to occupational dusts/particulates, fumes, mists, gases and vapors, in which case, in which case Contractors must have a written Respiratory Protection Program that meets or exceeds Applicable Legislation; - (d) additional eye and face protection meeting CSA standard Z94.3 (i.e. face shields, impact/splash goggles, welding/cutting goggles and welding helmets); and - (e) fall protection systems and equipment meeting appropriate CSA standards as required by Applicable Legislation and appropriate for the related fall hazards.
+- 11.2.3 Contractor and Contractor Personnel shall be solely and fully responsible for assessing the risks related to the Work and determining whether additional PPE may be required such as: - (a) Nomex or Proban fire-retardant protective gear when performing certain TDG Work and or handling certain Hazardous Materials or performing specialized Work. - (b) hearing protection when working in any area where noise exposure levels: - (i) are consistently greater than 84 dBA); - (ii) exceed 115 dBA at any time; and - (iii) any other Work areas where posted, or so notified by CP management. - (c) respiratory protection where Contractor Personnel may be exposed to occupational dusts/particulates, fumes, mists, gases and vapors, in which case, in which case Contractors must have a written Respiratory Protection Program that meets or exceeds Applicable Legislation; - (d) additional eye and face protection meeting CSA standard Z94.3 (i.e. face shields, impact/splash goggles, welding/cutting goggles and welding helmets); and - (e) fall protection systems and equipment meeting appropriate CSA standards as required by Applicable Legislation and appropriate for the related fall hazards. - (f) fall protection when working on an unguarded surface over water, where the water is deeper than 1.2 meters (4 feet), or where there is a hazard of drowning due to terrain, winter conditions, water velocity or current; contractors must use a fall protection system or a personal floatation device (PFD) meeting approved standards.

-12 RAILWAY TRACK PROTECTION
+12 RAILROAD TRACK PROTECTION

-- 12.1 Contractor's Responsibilities for the Protection of Railway Traffic and Property - 12.1.1 Where the Work Site is in close proximity to, or is located on, above, or below railway tracks, special attention, care and precautions shall be taken to ensure the safety of all Contractor Personnel, CP Personnel, all other third parties and to protect CP's property and railway operations. - 12.1.2 Contractor shall ensure that Contractor Personnel is made aware of all unique and inherent hazards in working near, on, above or below railway tracks and shall ensure that all Contractor Personnel are fully trained and equipped to work safely.
+Contractor's Responsibilities for the Protection of Railroad Traffic and Property

-- 12.1.3 Contractor Personnel shall at all times remain alert to the movement of trains, rolling stock and other Railway Equipment. - 12.1.4 Contractor Personnel shall be especially alert in yards and terminal areas as - (a) Railway Equipment that appears to be stationary may be moving; - (b) the rate of movement of Railway Equipment may be faster than it appears; - (c) Railway Equipment change tracks often; and - (d) movements may be occurring simultaneously on adjacent tracks
+- 12.1.1 Where the Work Site is in close proximity to, or is located on, above, or below railroad tracks, special attention, care and precautions shall be taken to ensure the safety of all Contractor Personnel, CP Personnel, all other third parties and to protect CP's property and railroad operations. - 12.1.2 Contractor shall ensure that Contractor Personnel is made aware of all unique and inherent hazards in working near, on, above or below railroad tracks and shall ensure that all Contractor Personnel are fully trained and equipped to work safely. - 12.1.3 Contractor Personnel shall at all times remain alert to the movement of trains, rolling stock and other Railway equipment. - 12.1.4 No temporary structure, materials, or equipment shall be permitted closer than 3.66 meters (12 feet) to the nearest rail of any track without prior approval in writing of the Manager-In-Charge. - 12.1.5 Contractor Personnel shall be especially alert in yards and terminal areas as - (a) Railway equipment that appears to be stationary may be moving; - (b) the rate of movement of Railway equipment may be faster than it appears; - (c) Railway equipment change tracks often; and - (d) movements may be occurring simultaneously on adjacent tracks - 12.1.6 The Contractor shall, at all times, conduct its operations in a wholly responsible manner to avoid damage to CP's tracks or property.

-12.2 50 Feet Clearance Requirement
+12.2 15 m (50 ft.)
+Clearance Requirement